-Responsibility Provost and Vice-President (Academic) The Purpose of the Proposal is To transform the existing Women's Studies Program into a Department (please be specific) of Women's and Gender Studies.
+Provost and Vice-President (Academic) To transform the existing Women's Studies Program into a Department of Women's and Gender Studies.
 The Program currently operates much like a Department, with a Chair who sits on the Faculty Evaluation Committee (FEC), pre-tenured and tenured faculty, and the responsibility for managing its own budget and teaching plan.
 The proposal is also a response to the recommendation of the 2008 Academic Unit Review that the Program become a Department.
-The Impact of the Proposal is The establishment of a Department of Women's and Gender Studies is a resource-neutral move that both formalizes the status quo and allows the unit to respond to scholarly developments in the academic field.
+The establishment of a Department of Women's and Gender Studies is a resource-neutral move that both formalizes the status quo and allows the unit to respond to scholarly developments in the academic field.
 It will also create effective governance structures without requiring additional costs.
-Replaces/Revises (eg, policies, The Women's Studies Program will be terminated in favour of the formal resolutions) establishment, in the Faculty of Arts, of the Department of Women's and Gender Studies.
-Timeline/Implementation Date July 1, 2012.
-Estimated Cost The change is cost neutral.
-Sources of Funding N/A Notes N/A
+The Women's Studies Program will be terminated in favour of the formal establishment, in the Faculty of Arts, of the Department of Women's and Gender Studies.
+January 1, 2013.
+The change is cost neutral.
+N/A N/A